flowxo/flowxo-sdk/README.md

 The script is very similar to `run.js`, except it either returns an error, or an array of output fields on success.
 See the section _Output Fields_ for the format of the array you should return.

-Note that `data.input` will hold the input values that the user has given to the method (TODO - does it?) ([TS] Yes, it does - but if any of the values are {{ interpolated }} ones, it will convert the interpolation to an empty string).
+Note that `data.input` will hold the input values that the user has given to the method.
+Note that if any of the values are {{ interpolated }} ones, it will convert the interpolation to an empty string.

 run.js
 ------